Women in Engineering

 Engineering is at the very heart of what we do at the RNLI.
 That’s why it’s crucial we inspire the next generation to consider careers within engineering.

 We want to help inspire and motivate the next generation of women in engineering.
 That’s why we hold a yearly event for local schoolgirls, aged 11-13, to celebrate International Women in Engineering Day.
-As reported in June 2021 by Engineering UK, just 14.5% of engineers are women, compared to 10.5% reported in 2010.
+As reported in June 2021 by Engineering UK, just 16.5% of engineers are women, compared to 10.5% reported in 2010.
 Every year on 23 June, International Women in Engineering Day raises awareness of the under-representation in this profession, celebrates the achievements of women in engineering, and encourages more young women and girls to consider engineering careers.
 This year's theme is 'Inventors and Innovators'.